avine/ng-libs/projects/form-stepper/README.md

     BrowserModule,
     BrowserAnimationsModule,
     ReactiveFormsModule,
+    FormStepperModule.config({ breakpoint: '960px' }),
     AppRoutingModule,
-    FormStepperModule.config({ breakpoint: '960px' }),
   ],
   bootstrap: [AppComponent],
 })
 export class AppModule {}
 ```

-The `config()` method is just a convenient way to provide the `FORM_STEPPER_CONFIG` injection token with the default configuration.
+The `config()` method is just a convenient way to provide the `FORM_STEPPER_CONFIG` injection token with the given configuration.

 Import the CDK Overlays styles in your `style.scss`: